-On January 26, 2018, the Federal Trade Commission announced upward revisions to the jurisdictional thresholds for premerger notification filings under the Hart-Scott-Rodino (HSR) Act.
-The previous thresholds are being increased by 4.4 percent.
-The size of transaction threshold will now be $84.4 million USD.
+On February 15, 2019, the Federal Trade Commission (FTC) announced upward revisions to the jurisdictional thresholds for premerger notification filings under the Hart-Scott-Rodino (HSR) Act.
+The previous thresholds are being increased by 6.6 percent.
+The size of transaction threshold will now be $90.0 million USD.

-The new HSR threshold amounts will become effective in late February or early March (30 days after publication of the official notice in the Federal Register).
-The revisions are made pursuant to an amendment to the 1976 HSR Act, which requires the FTC to adjust HSR jurisdictional threshold tests annually, based on changes to the U.S. gross national product for the most recent fiscal year compared to the gross national product for the fiscal year ending September 30, 2003.
+The new HSR threshold amounts will become effective in early- to mid-March (30 days after publication of the official notice in the Federal Register).
+The revisions are made pursuant to an amendment to the 1976 HSR Act, which requires the FTC to adjust HSR jurisdictional threshold tests annually.
+(The changes are based on the U.S. gross national product for the most recent fiscal year compared to the gross national product for the fiscal year ending September 30, 2003.)

 Size of Transaction Test